 Absolutely not.
 Florida regulations prohibit the police department from sharing information from the statewide FCIC/NCIC computer system with non law enforcement personnel.
 The department can be fined and/or lose it’s terminal for violating these regulations.
 The Indian River County Tag Agency can run a tag for you and the Florida Driver License office can run a driver’s license check.

 The police department can only have vehicles towed that are on public property.

 Call a wrecker service in your area and the vehicle should be towed away at no cost to you.
 The wrecker service will notify the owners once they have determined ownership.

 Contact the Indian River County jail directly at 772-569-6700 or visit their website.

-The records section is open from 8 am until 4:30 pm.
-Monday through Friday.
-If you need further information about reports, call the Records Section at 772-589-5233, ext.
+The Records Section is open from 8 am until 4:30 pm.
+Monday through Friday, excluding holidays.
+If you need further information or would like to request a copy of a police report, email us or call the Records Section at 772-589-5233, ext.
 2.

 Cases involving criminal acts which appear to have some basis of solvability are referred to a detective for further investigation.
 To inquire about your case, call the police department detective bureau at 772-589-5233, ext.
 4. Or if you know who the detective assigned to your case is, you may call him/her directly.

 The traffic citations are processed through the Traffic Division of the Indian River County Clerk of the Court’s Office.
 If you have any questions about paying for a traffic citation or you would like to schedule a hearing date, please contact the Clerk’s Office directly at 772-770-5185.